edri/Swipe.Me/README.md

 After a few seconds you'll be able to access pictures related to the entered hashtag.
 ![](doc/img/picture_example.png "Here is an example for the #valais hashtag")

-If you want to have more details on the picture, just move the cursor on the yellow note to enlarge it.
+If you want to have more details about the picture, just move the cursor on the yellow note to enlarge it.
 You can then read the picture's description and click on the author if you want more information about him/her.
 ![](doc/img/note_enlargement.png "Enlarge the picture's note by moving the cursor on it")
 If you want to hide the note so you can see the entire picture, just move the cursor **on** the picture.
 You can access the image's Instagram page by clicking on it, too.